-Autism is actually a group of disorders known as autism spectrum disorders.
+Autism in Singapore: Autism is actually a group of disorders known as autism spectrum disorders.
 They cause impairment of social function along with other symptoms.

 Autism is actually a group of disorders known as the autism spectrum disorders.
 There is a wide range of symptoms within this range.
 The core symptoms are impairment of social function, including communication and forming relationships.
 Children with autism also have an unusual attachment to routine, unusual interests or ways of playing, and unusual movement patterns.